muratgozel/csp-dev/README.md

 See `spec` folder for tests.
 I'll expand the test suite as I update the library.
 You can run tests by `npm run test`

 ## Notes
 The reporting feature of csp hasn't been implemented.
-I didn't get fully understand but I think there is no accepted standart for it for now.
+I haven't get fully understand but I think there is no accepted standart to it for now.

 ---

 Thanks for watching 🐬

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F1RFO7)

+---

+Version management of this repository done by [releaser](https://github.com/muratgozel/node-releaser) 🚀